ridhorayputraa/ridhorayputraa/README.md

 ```

 <p>
 Hi, My name is Ridho Ray Putra and you can call me Ray.
-Am a Front-end, UI/UX Deisgner, and am also learning about the monolith backend✌, Im usually using the javascipt languages for the Front-end am using React or NEXT For The Project.
+Am a Front-end, UI/UX Deisgner, and am also learning about the monolith backend✌, Im usually using the javascipt languages for the Front-end, am using React or NEXT For The Project.
 If you interested to talking to me you can DM me on my Instagram and ask me anything there 😉
 </p>